-This report summarizes ongoing and recent policy developments that support utility investments in electric efficiency programs, including program cost recovery, fixed cost recovery, and performance incentives for electric utilities on a state-by-state basis.
+This annual update summarizes ongoing and recent policy developments that support utility investments in electric efficiency programs, including program direct cost recovery, fixed cost recovery, and performance incentives for electric utilities on a state-by-state basis.

-Supportive regulatory frameworks are the key to expanding the electric power industry's already large commitment to energy efficiency even further.
+It is widely recognized that supportive regulatory frameworks are key to expanding the electric power industry's already large commitment to energy efficiency even further.
 Through them, the power industry can fully and seamlessly integrate electric efficiency programs into their long-term financial and system planning.
-And through these regulatory frameworks, the nation's homes and businesses will be able to continue to benefit from electric efficiency far into the future.
+And, through these state regulatory frameworks, the nation's homes and businesses are able to continue to benefit from electric efficiency today and into the future.

-Since the last IEE update (July 2012), several states have expanded the business environment to support investments in efficiency programs by electric utilities.
+Since the last IEI update (July 2013), several states have updated their existing regulatory frameworks for energy efficiency.
+One state - Mississippi - has significantly expanded the business environment to support investments in efficiency programs by electric utilities.

-- In total, 32 states have approved fixed cost recovery mechanisms 14 with revenue decoupling and 18 with lost revenue adjustment mechanisms.
-This is up from 27 states in 2012.
-Three additional states have open cases that await a decision by their respective regulators. - 18 states have lost revenue adjustment mechanisms, including Missouri and Louisiana, which received approval recently.
-Two additional states Mississippi and Virginia await regulatory approval of lost revenue adjustment mechanisms. - 14 states have electric decoupling mechanisms, including Washington, which received approval recently.
-Delaware awaits a decision on its proposed decoupling mechanism. - In total, 28 states currently have performance incentives in place.
-This is up from 23 states in 2012.
-The states with recently approved performance incentives include Alabama, the District of Columbia, Louisiana, Missouri, and South Dakota.
-An additional three states Mississippi, Montana, and West Virginia are evaluating performance incentives.
+- In total, 32 states have approved fixed cost recovery mechanisms 14 with revenue decoupling and 19 with lost revenue adjustment mechanisms.
+This includes two states Connecticut and Ohio with both revenue decoupling and lost revenue adjustment mechanisms. - Nineteen states have lost revenue adjustment mechanisms, including Mississippi, which received approval recently. - Fourteen states have electric decoupling mechanisms, including Wisconsin and Connecticut, which recently updated their existing decoupling mechanisms.
+One additional state Delaware is evaluating revenue decoupling, but currently has no specific mechanism proposed for regulatory approval. - In total, 29 states currently have performance incentives in place.
+This is up from 28 states in 2013.
+Mississippi recently approved performance incentives, and California, Colorado, Georgia, New Hampshire, and New Mexico have all updated their existing mechanisms.
+An additional two states Montana and West Virginia are evaluating performance incentives. - Georgia's lost revenue status has been dropped and Virginia's pending lost revenue status has been dropped.

 Table 1.
-Summary of State Regulatory Frameworks: July 2013
+Summary of State Regulatory Frameworks: December 2014\

-Summary of State Regulatory Frameworks: July 2013
+Summary of State Regulatory Frameworks: December 2014

 Energy Efficiency I Number of States Pending

-Fixed-Cost Recovery Lost Revenue Recovery 18 2
+Fixed-Cost Recovery Lost Revenue Recovery 19 0

-Mechanisms 14 1
+Mechanisms Revenue Decoupling 14 1

-Performance Incentives 28 3
+Performance Incentives 29 2

-^{} To avoid double-counting, Ohio is included as an approved decoupling state.
+\ To avoid double-counting, Connecticut and Ohio are included as approved decoupling states.